Death of Benito Mussolini: Claims by Lazzaro

-In his 1993 book Dongo: half a century of lies, the partisan leader Urbano Lazzaro repeated a claim he had made earlier that Luigi Longo and not Audisio, was "Colonnello Valerio".
+In his 1993 book Dongo: half a century of lies, the partisan leader Urbano Lazzaro repeated a claim he had made earlier that Luigi Longo, and not Audisio, was "Colonnello Valerio".
 He also claimed that Mussolini was inadvertently wounded earlier in the day when Petacci tried to grab the gun of one of the partisans, who killed Petacci and Michele Moretti then shot dead Mussolini.

 The "British hypothesis"

-There have been several claims that Britain's wartime covert operations unit, the Special Operations Executive (SOE), was responsible for Mussolini's death, and that it may have even been ordered by the British prime minister, Winston Churchill.
+There have been several claims that Britain's wartime covert operations unit, the Special Operations Executive (SOE), was responsible for Mussolini's death, and that it may have even been ordered by British Prime Minister Winston Churchill.
 Allegedly, it was part of a "cover up" to retrieve "secret agreements" and compromising correspondence between the two men, which Mussolini was carrying when he was captured by partisans.
 It is said that the correspondence included offers from Churchill of peace and territorial concessions in exchange for Mussolini persuading Hitler to join the western Allies in an alliance against the Soviet Union.
 Proponents of this theory have included historians such as Renzo De Felice and Pierre Milza and journalists including Peter Tompkins and Luciano Garibaldi; however, the theory has been dismissed by many.

-In 1994 Bruno Lonati, a former partisan leader, published a book in which he claimed that he had shot Mussolini and he was accompanied on his mission by a British army officer called "John", who shot Petacci.
-Journalist Peter Tompkins claimed to have established that "John" was Robert Maccarrone, a British SOE agent who had Sicilian ancestry.
+In 1994 Bruno Lonati, a former partisan leader, published a book in which he claimed that he had shot Mussolini and he was accompanied on his mission by a British officer called "John", who shot Petacci.
+Tompkins claimed to have established that "John" was Robert Maccarrone, a British SOE agent of Sicilian descent.
 According to Lonati, he and "John" went to the De Maria farmhouse in the morning of 28 April and killed Mussolini and Petacci at about 11:00 a.m.
 In 2004, the Italian state television channel, RAI, broadcast a documentary, co-produced by Tompkins, in which the theory was put forward.
 Lonati was interviewed for the documentary and claimed that when he arrived at the farmhouse:

-They took them out of the house and, at the corner of a nearby lane they were stood against a fence and shot.
+They took them out of the house and at the corner of a nearby lane they were stood against a fence and shot.
 The documentary included an interview with Dorina Mazzola who said that her mother had seen the shooting.
 She also said that she herself had heard the shots and that she "looked at the clock, it was almost 11".
 The documentary went on to claim that the later shootings at the Villa Belmonte were subsequently staged as part of the "cover up".

 The theory has been criticised for lacking any serious evidence, particularly on the existence of the correspondence with Churchill.
 Commenting on the RAI television documentary in 2004, Christopher Woods, researcher for the official history of the SOE, dismissed these claims saying that "it's just love of conspiracy-making".